taylorlapeyre/taylorlapeyre.github.io/about.md

 - I like programming in [Ruby][0], Javascript, and Clojure.
 - I really like the web and making things for it.
 - I specialize in web applications, with an interest in iOS development.
-- I'm an advocate for open source software, and I try to contribute where I can.
+- I'm an advocate for open source software, and I try to [contribute][contributions] where I can.
 - I like typography, [clothing][1], and design of all kinds.
 - I love [music][3], and I play jazz guitar and banjo.